 As far as possible, SEC aims to build consensus with other stakeholders.
 We want to unlock value for shareholders, but also create stronger businesses over the long term.
-The objective is to develop a dialogue with management so that the GHAM team and its network are seen as trusted advisors.
+The objective is to develop a constructive dialogue with management so that the Gresham House Asset Management ('GHAM') team and its network are seen as trusted advisors.